 JIVE 2

-The JIVE2 project is an expansion of the JIVE project which is now entering its second year of activity.
-Combined, the JIVE projects will deploy nearly 300 fuel cell buses in 22 cities across Europe by the early 2020s – the largest deployment in Europe to date.
+The JIVE2 project is an expansion of the JIVE project which is now entering its final phase of the project.
+Combined, the JIVE projects will deploy nearly 300 fuel cell buses at 16 cities across Europe by 2025 – the largest deployment in Europe to date.

 The leaflet summarising the JIVE/JIVE2/MEHRLIN projects is available here.